5l1v3r1/Shell-2/security/takephoto/README.md

 # Tested on Ubuntu GNOME 17.10 only !!
-### take a photo through the webcam after each incorrect password attempt
+### take a photo through the webcam after each incorrect password attempt and sent an email when internet connected

 This script can be expended with the supplied email script.